 One of my favorite finger sandwiches from the women’s club ladies was made with cream cheese and green olives.
 It was this sandwich that inspired me oh so long ago to create a recipe for chicken salad with green olives and walnuts.
 Fast forward to the present and one day while staring at my plethora of canned chickpeas, it hit me!
-I could make a vegetarian version of my favorite chicken salad using chickpeas instead of chicken!
-Although not a vegetarian, I’m constantly trying to incorporate more vegetarian meals into my diet.
+I could make a vegan/vegetarian version of my favorite chicken salad using chickpeas instead of chicken!

 The combination of the saltiness of the olives and the subtle crunch of the walnuts is sooooo perfect…sorry, chewing now. 😉 You can find out for yourself by giving it a try…

 To make this Chickpea Salad with Olives and Walnuts, start by adding olives and walnuts to the bowl of a food processor.